Visit sLOVEnia – Why You Should

 It’s no secret, I love food.
 So when you hear that every Friday in Ljubljana restaurants from around the city set up pop up shops to sell some of their popular dishes well it’s not a hard sell.
 Top it off with great music and drinks and you’ll have a girl like me going here for all of my meals on Friday.
 (True story)

 In Ljubljana, I had an encounter with a young girl (no more than 16 years old).
-She saw me in the rain with no rain coat or umbrella walking back to my hostel and decided to walk me the 15 minutes I had left to go covering me with her umbrella.
-This unselfish act of kindness by this beautiful stranger gives me hope with humanity but also blessed that I have someone above looking out for me.
+She saw me in the rain with no rain coat or umbrella walking back to my hostel.
+This sweetheart decided to walk me the 15 minutes I had left to go covering me with her umbrella.
+This unselfish act of kindness by this beautiful stranger gives me hope with humanity.
+Someone above looking out for me.

-I have to agree with my friend, Slovenia is surprisingly special, unique and despite being small for the 3 days I was there I still managed to miss things so consider yourselves warned.
+I have to agree with my friend, Slovenia is surprisingly special and unique.
+Despite being small, during the 3 days I was there, I still managed to miss things so consider yourselves warned.

 Want to discover where else you can visit in Europe?